pcaston/OpenPeerPower.github.io/source/_docs/mqtt/broker.markdown

   type: integer
 client_id:
   required: false
-  description: The client ID that Home Assistant will use.
+  description: The client ID that Open Peer Power will use.
 Has to be unique on the server.
 Default is a randomly generated one.
   type: string
 keepalive:
   required: false